Shotgate

-Shotgate is a civil parish and village in Essex, England.
-On 1 April 2007, Shotgate became the first area of Wickford to have a Parish Council.
+Shotgate is a suburb of the town of Wickford and a civil parish in the Basildon borough of Essex, England.
+At the 2021 census the parish had a population of 3,632.

 History

-Mid-Iron Age pottery found at Shotgate Farm shows that the area was inhabited in 300 BC.
+Mid-Iron Age pottery found at Shotgate Farm shows that the area was inhabited around 300 BC.
 In Roman times, a road ran from Ilford to Latchingdon through here.
 In the Saxon period commonhold land was often sliced into parallel strips known as 'Sceats'.
 This is the origin of the 'Shot' part of Shotgate, which has nothing to do with shooting or hunting.
 The Domesday Book of 1086 lists four farmsteads in Wickford, one of which was probably on the site of Shotgate.
 By 1300 this is listed as Ames or Aimes Farm.
 By 1540 the Rede family owned the farm, and one of its members, Elizabeth, emigrated to America to marry the son of the governor of Massachusetts, and is an ancestor of both former US president George W. Bush and presidential contender John Kerry.

 In 1663, turnpike (toll) roads appeared in England, and one ran from Shenfield to Rayleigh until 1866 along the Old Southend Road, after which it was turned over to the Rochford Highway Board.
 During this period (1747), the Sharpe family renamed the Ames Farm as Shotgate Farm.
 Perhaps this indicated the existence of a tollgate at the Wickford / Rawreth boundary.
 During this period an inn, the King's Head, stood near present-day Oak Avenue.
 In 1907, houses were built as part of the plotlands initiative on Enfield Road and Oak Avenue.
 In 1921, the Archer family bought Shot Farm, and in 1927 sold land for development.
 This led to the foundation of modern-day Shotgate, consisting of Bruce Grove, 1st to 5th avenues and the shopping parades.
 In 1989, the village was greatly expanded by the Hodgsons Way Industrial Estate and housing estates, so named after the WW2 RAF Pilot Officer William Henry Hodgson, who was shot down but managed to ditch his Hurricane aircraft, avoiding the houses of the Shotgate estate.